green-code-initiative/ecoCode/hackathon/README.md

 - Caching network calls
 - Memoization of functions (see https://greenlab.di.uminho.pt/wp-content/uploads/2016/06/CIbSE19_memoization.pdf)

-<h2>WP#3 - New Rules & Assessment</h2>
+<h2>WP#3 - New Rules / Rules Assessment</h2>

-If you are not interested by implementing existing rules, you may constribute to the identification of new ones.
+If you are not interested by implementing existing rules, you may contribute to the identification of new ones.
 Also, you can try to evaluate  the impact of rules on real projects to help us to set the severity of each (minor, major, blocking).